Meet the Staff

 Drums / Guitar

 Ben possesses a wealth of experience in the digital marketing and tech industry, with a strong focus on Search Engine Optimization (SEO) and web development.
-As the founder of http://Juice.ai, he successfully built a company that supports businesses in bolstering their SEO presence and driving online growth.
+As a cofounder of https://juice.ai, he successfully built a company that supports businesses in bolstering their SEO presence and driving online growth.
 His leadership skills allowed him to effectively manage a diverse team, providing direction and strategic guidance that resulted in the achievement of key company objectives.
 Away from the office, Ben plays drums and writes and records his own music.

 Private Lesson Instructors